bc

 AVERY, Harold:

-ALL PLAY AND NO WORK (pre-1934: my rep. copy) Excellent school story set at Rudwick Grammar School; much humour with interesting characters.
+ALL PLAY AND NO WORK (1901) Excellent school story set at Rudwick Grammar School; much humour with interesting characters.
 Recommended to all school story fans.
 (JT 10.06)

 BENFORD, Gregory: